 - Retrospective applications will not be considered.

 - For some of our grants, there is a minimum membership period of one year (two consecutive membership payments) before becoming eligible to apply.
 This minimum membership period relates to the deadline you are applying for, and not the date of the event or project for which you are seeking funding.
 You can find out specific details regarding minimum membership periods on each grant scheme’s individual page.

-- By accepting a grant, recipients give their approval for the Society to use this and related information in publicity and marketing communications.
+- By accepting a grant, recipients agree to provide feedback on how funding for attendance at the event was beneficial to their personal and professional development and give approval for the Society to use this information on our website and publicity communications.